Eurocc-Italy/dl_tui/README.md

 If you wish to overwrite these defaults and customise your configuration, it is recommended to save a personalised version of the `config_hpc.json` and `config_server.json` files in the `~/.config/dlaas` folder.
 The options indicated here will take precedence over the defaults.
 Missing keys will be left at the default values.

-If you wish to send a custom configurazion on the fly, it is also possible to pass configuration options via the `config_hpc` and `config_server` keys in the input JSON file, also in JSON format.
+If you wish to send custom configuration keys on the fly, it is also possible to pass configuration options via the `config_hpc` and `config_server` keys in the input JSON file, also in JSON format.
 These will take precedence over both defaults and what is found in `~/.config/dlaas/config_<hpc/server>.json`.

 For the hpc version, the configurable options are relative to the server VM: